k4itrun/hackercam/readme.md

 - wget
 - unzip

-> [!IMPORTANT]
+> [!NOTE]
 > During the initial run, the system will take care of the complete installation of all necessary dependencies without any manual intervention required on your part

-> [!NOTE]
-> Termux strongly discourages any hacking-related discussions.
-Therefore, please refrain from discussing any topics related to **hackercam** in any of the Termux discussion groups.
-For more information, refer to the: [wiki](https://wiki.termux.com/wiki/Hacking)

 ### Platform Support